-The Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) has submitted the following information collection request for review and clearance in accordance with the Paperwork Reduction Act of 1995.
+The Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) will be submitting the following information collection request for review and clearance in accordance with the Paperwork Reduction Act of 1995.
 The information collection is published to obtain comments from the public and affected agencies.
-Comments are encouraged and will be accepted for sixty days until July 6, 2010.
+Comments are encouraged and will be accepted for sixty days until July 5, 2011.

 During this 60 day period, USCIS will be evaluating whether to revise the Form G-639.
-Should USCIS decide to revise Form G-639 we will advise the public when we publish the 30-day notice in the Federal Register in accordance with the Paperwork Reduction Act.
+Should USCIS decide to revise Form G-639 we will advise the Start Printed Page 24909public when we publish the 30-day notice in the Federal Register in accordance with the Paperwork Reduction Act.
 The public will then have 30 days to comment on any revisions to the Form G-639.

 (1) Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;

 (2) Evaluate the accuracy of the agencies estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used;

 (3) Enhance the quality, utility, and clarity of the information to be collected; and

 (4) Minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.

 Overview of this Information Collection